-However, on the basis of its customary business practice, the entity determines at contract inception that it has made an implicit promise to provide maintenance services as part of the negotiated exchange with the distributor.
+IE63 However, on the basis of its customary business practice, the entity determines at contract inception that it has made an implicit promise to provide maintenance services as part of the negotiated exchange with the distributor.
 That is, the entity's past practices of providing these services create valid expectations of the entity's customers (ie the distributor and end customers) in accordance with paragraph 24 of IFRS 15.
-Consequently, the entity identifies the promise of maintenance services as a performance obligation to which it allocates a portion of the transaction price.
+Consequently, the entity assesses whether the promise of maintenance services is a performance obligation.
+For the same reasons as in Case A, the entity determines that the product and maintenance services are separate performance obligations.

-Case C-Services are not a performance obligation
+Case C-Services are not a promised service